Fat distributions with Reeb directions need not be complex contact: Introduction

 \begin{question}[A. Bhowmick, \cite{BhowThesis, Bhow2024}] Is every (germ of) corank 2 fat distribution on $\R^6$, which admits local Reeb directions, diffeomorphic to the germ of the distribution underlying a holomorphic contact structure?\end{question}

 This work provides a complete answer to Question \ref{question} in the negative.
-In the first part of this work, we construct the first example of a global fat $(4,6)$-distribution on $\R^6$ with two Reeb directions that does not support a complex contact structure, not even locally (i.e. on any open set around any point) nor up to diffeomorphism (see Theorem \ref{thm:global}).
-Building on top of this construction, we will be able to find an infinite-dimensional family of such examples in Section \ref{Sec:InfiniteCodimension} (see Theorem \ref{InfiniteCodimension}).
+We construct the first example of a global fat $(4,6)$-distribution on $\R^6$ with two Reeb directions that does not support a complex contact structure, not even locally (i.e. on any open set around any point) nor up to diffeomorphism (see Theorem \ref{thm:global}).

-We conclude that fat distributions with Reeb directions are not generally modelled on the complex contact case and they thus conform a strictly broader subclass of distributions.
+We conclude that fat distributions with Reeb directions are not generally modelled on the complex contact case and they thus form a strictly broader subclass of distributions.
 Our result implies that this already occurs at the level of germs.
 This is consistent with A. Bhowmick's expectations \cite{Bhow2024}, as he comments that the $1$-forms obtained in \cite{Ge} indicate the presence of function moduli.
 This \textit{existence} result can be phrased as Theorem \ref{thm: existence}.
 A detailed and expanded version is presented as Theorem \ref{thm:global} in Section \ref{sec:3}.

 \begin{theorem} There exists a global fat $(4,6)$-distribution $(\R^6,\SD)$ with Reeb directions that does not support a complex contact structure anywhere, not even locally nor up to diffeomorphism. \end{theorem}